ChaosRifle/DCS-on-Linux/wiki/Installation.md

 > [!note]
 > You should install SRS hooks now if you intend to play multiplayer and use/hear voip, and are not going to put srs in your dcs prefix.
 The preferred way to install srs is to have its own prefix (not the dcs prefix).

-- 6: installing mods can be done by drag and dropping the files into the Limo ``Mods`` tab (next to the ``Deployers`` tab).
+- 6: installing mods can be done by drag and dropping the files into the Limo ``Mods`` or ``Deployers`` tab.
 When installing a mod, you will be able to choose the display-name [7] in limo, version [8], Root Level [9], Deployers [10] to add it to, and confirm [11].
 Root Level [9] just refers to how the mod is packaged.
 Red text means that folder will be stripped off the top, and the green contents used instead.
 For SavedGames, this should be first green for Mods, Scripts, etc. For Core Files mods, this should be first green on CoreMods, Data, API, bin, Mods, Scripts, etc.
 > We will use the SRS hooks mod supplied in this repo's code (``mods/srs hooks``) as a demo.
-First, drag and drop the entire ``srs hooks`` directory into the ``Mods`` tab in Limo.
+First, drag and drop the entire ``srs hooks`` directory into the ``Mods`` or ``Deployers`` tab in Limo.
 Now fill in the details: choose any name you want ("srs hooks" in this example), version: ``2.1.1.0``, root level: ``0``, deployer is only: ``Savedgames``(or whatever you named it).
 Click "OK" to save it and move on to step 7.
 Note that the picture data is correct apart from version number, which may change in the future
 <img alt="limo 7-11" src="https://github.com/user-attachments/assets/7cda1920-6729-4c5a-b9c2-e811689fcf16" />

 > [!note]